Emissions Reduction FundOverview

 - Land managers

 - Other members of the community

-Please contact the program administrator for more information on the eligibility requirements.
+Please contact the program administrator for complete eligibility requirements.

 Eligible types of projects that the participants can choose to undertake as part of the Emissions Reduction Fund are called methods.
 The methods explain how to carry out a project and measure the resulting reductions in emissions.